Simrad echosounders data files

 Sv and TS values are calculated from raw power data using the Ex60 algorithms.

-Echoview supports heading data output by the Applanix POS/MV instrument.
+Echoview supports heading data output ($INHDT) by the Applanix POS MV instrument, as well as NMEA $GPHDT strings containing heading data.

 SH80 data files (.dat, .dtz)